openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 Phases

 For touch and multitouch applications, touch event objects contain properties to track the phases of user interaction.
-Write ActionScript to handle phases like the begin, update, or end phase of user input to provide the user with feedback.
+Write Haxe to handle phases like the begin, update, or end phase of user input to provide the user with feedback.
 Respond to event phases so visual objects change as the user touch and moves the point of touch on a screen.
 Or, use the phases to track specific properties of a gesture, as the gesture evolves.

 For touch point events, track how long the user rests on a specific interactive object.
 An application can track multiple, simultaneous touch points’ phases individually, and handle each accordingly.